Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people-English.md

       <li>><a href = "https://biglauncher.com/">Big Launcher:</a></li>
       <p>
          <i>
-            ✔️ BIG Launcher makes the smartphone suitable for seniors, children, and people with eye diseases, motor problems or the legally blind.
+            <p>✔️ BIG Launcher makes the smartphone suitable for seniors, children, and people with eye diseases, motor problems or the legally blind.
       <p>
       ✔️ Visually impaired and technically challenged users can use simple and easy-to-read interface with ease.<p>
       ✔️ There is no fear of making a mistake and losing everything with stress-free navigation. <p>